Myth of Metaphysical Neutrality (mmn)

 If metaphysics is inescapable, the question is not whether to have ontological commitments but how to hold them responsibly.

-The goal is not to achieve a final, certain metaphysics—that may be impossible.
+The goal is not to achieve a final, certain metaphysics — that may be impossible.
 The goal is to conduct inquiry with awareness of the assumptions shaping it.
 Responsible metaphysics is not dogma but transparency.
+Humility says: Here is my current working framework.
+I know it may be incomplete or wrong.
+I am interested in evidence that challenges it.
+I can articulate what I assume and why.
+This posture protects inquiry by exposing its assumptions to scrutiny rather than hiding them from it.

-Explicit statement of assumptions.
-Research papers, particularly in fields like AI, neuroscience, and consciousness studies, might include brief statements of operative metaphysical commitments.
-This need not be elaborate—a single sentence in a methods section stating “this analysis assumes functionalism about consciousness” or “this model treats consciousness as emergent from physical processes” would represent significant progress over the current norm of unstated assumption.
+2. Explicit declaration.
+Where the ontology is load-bearing, state the operative commitment.
+A single sentence in a methods section stating “this analysis assumes functionalism about consciousness” or “this model treats consciousness as emergent from physical processes” represents significant progress over the current norm of unstated assumption.
 Making commitments explicit allows them to be evaluated and contested.

 Broadening what counts as evidence.
-Disciplined first-person methods—phenomenological reports, contemplative observations, structured introspection—might be granted legitimacy as a form of evidence, subject to appropriate controls and triangulation.
-This would not mean accepting every introspective claim uncritically but would mean refusing to exclude entire categories of evidence a priori.
-The criteria for inclusion would themselves be subject to examination and refinement.
+Disciplined first-person methods — phenomenological reports, contemplative observations, structured introspection — might be granted legitimacy as evidence, subject to appropriate controls and triangulation.
+This would not mean accepting every introspective claim uncritically, but refusing to exclude entire categories of evidence a priori.

 Transparency About the Author’s Commitments